AnnaFHub/dpp_documentation/wastebin/implementation_bin.md

 In the second iteration, cardboard was used again, with some adaption.
 Especially as it is easier and faster to cut holes into it, than it is with wood, another version with cardboard was tried.
 The plan was that this way it would be easier to determine the correct position for the motors and the catapult on the housing.

 To stabilize the new construction, additional cardboard was added on the inside of the bin.
 However, after cutting holes for the motors and the catapult, it was still not stable enough to use it in a propper manner for testing.
+Due to the interaction of many parts, everything had to fit very precisely into each other and not shift, which unfortunately could not be achieved with the cardboard.
 Sadly no pictures were taken of this version.

 ## Iteration C